Epilepsy of Infancy with Migrating Focal Seizures

 - Resective brain surgery is not usually an option.

 - Parents of children with epilepsy of infancy with migrating focal seizures should talk to the treating neurologist or health care provider to learn about seizure emergencies.
+They should all have a home rescue medication and a Seizure Response Plan, that outlines what to do in a seizure emergency.

 What is the outlook for people with epilepsy of infancy with migrating focal seizures?